georgerobescu/ow_draft--1/notes.md

 Hence, the `readme.md` file acts as the point-of-entrance to someone’s project.
 In it, it is usually delineated the objectives of the repository, how it has been implemented (citing other projects which have been made use of), and often giving an overview of how the *thing* works (if needed).
 In many instances, there is a personal insight, or more than one, as an addendum.

-What I am trying to push with `git`, the `readme.md` file and services like github, is a sort of new self-realisation accomplished thanks to the act of publishing a project in a public website and presenting it through the `readme.md` file.
+What I am trying to push with `git`, the `readme.md` file and services like github, is a sort of new subjectivisation accomplished thanks to the act of publishing a project in a public website and presenting it through the `readme.md` file.
 You do exist because you are able to present your project; your project does exist because it has been presented by you.
 The two elements, creator and artefact, find their space in the general discourse of a site like github through the `readme.md` file.

 This brings to some scenarios:
 * *One-liner* `readme.md` file→the project is in a temporary phase at best, non-existent at worst.